AbdulwahabMohammed/whatsapp-bot/README.md

    node src/scripts/createAssistant.js <organizationId>
    ```

 6. To upload a reference file to an organization's assistant.
-The script creates
+The script checks
+   whether the organization already has a vector store.
+If not, a new one is
+   created, stored in the database, and linked to the assistant.
+The file is then
-   a vector store if needed and attaches the file so it can be searched by GPT-4o:
+   indexed using a file batch so GPT-4o can search it:
    ```bash
    node src/scripts/uploadFile.js <organizationId> <path/to/file>
    ```